 The Catholic Funeral

 The Catholic Church, also known as the Roman Catholic Church, is the world’s largest Christian church.
-The Pope, Benedict XVI, the successor of Peter as bishop of Rome, is its highest authority and resides in Vatican City, Rome.
+The Pope, Francis, is its highest authority and resides in Vatican City, Rome.
 Catholicism is distinguished from other forms of Christianity by belief in the sacraments, tradition, papal authority and prayer.

 A traditional Catholic funeral consists of three main rites: The Vigil (also known as the Wake), the celebration of the Eucharist (formerly called the Requiem Mass), and the Committal.